In paradisum: Modern variations

-There are many contemporary English settings of the text, offered by Catholic publishers including Oregon Catholic Press.
+There are many contemporary English settings of the text offered by Catholic publishers including Oregon Catholic Press.
 Bob Dufford wrote a version called "Songs of the Angels".
 James Quinn also wrote a version titled "May Flights of Angels Lead You On Your Way", accompanied by Unde et Memores.
 Others include settings by Grayson Warren Brown, Ernest Sands, and others.

-In Paradisum served as the inspiration for "When the Saints Go Marching In", which share the same first four notes, similar textual meaning, and use during the funeral procession of the body from the church to the cemetery in Black Protestant churches.
+In Paradisum may have served as the inspiration for "When the Saints Go Marching In", which shares the same first four notes, similar textual meaning, and use during the funeral procession of the body from the church to the cemetery in Black Protestant churches.